-The First Nations Housing Professional Association is seeking proposals from Tribal Councils and other entities ("Bidders") to undertake a review of local on-reserve housing programs with the aim of determining the appropriate level of resources, including human and financial resources, required for the effective management of First Nations housing, as more fully described below.
+The First Nations Housing Professional Association is seeking proposals from individuals or entities ("Bidders") to provide consulting services to investigate and determine the appropriate level of resources required for the effective management of First Nations housing, as more fully described below.

-In completing the Project, the successful Bidders will be expected to complete a comprehensive report with recommendations for action as described in the Project Scope section, with all work on the Project completed before March 15, 2023.
+In completing the Project, the successful Bidder will be expected to complete a comprehensive report with recommendations for action as described in the Project Scope section, with all work on the Project completed before March 10, 2023.